Wake Up and Smell the Coffee: Public Debate on Tax Avoidance

 One is that the scheme will fail (or so the Government believe).
 If that is true, the change is unnecessary; if not (and it is generally debatable) it is not a good reason.

 Another is that the scheme is abusive (however that flexible term may be understood).
 Whether that justifies retrospective legislation is ultimately a political question on which views differ depending on how much one values the rule of law.
 It is arbitrary and unfair in that a few particular schemes are retrospectively stopped and others – no less elaborate, artificial and abusive – are not.
-Pragmatists (to whom the constitutional propriety of the rule of law is of little interest) should bear in mind that retrospective legislation increases the "legal risk", a measure under which the UK falls low on international surveys, and the lowering of the UK's reputation in that regard has a significant albeit intangible cost.
+Pragmatists (to whom the rule of law is of little interest) should bear in mind that retrospective legislation increases the "legal risk", a measure under which the UK falls low on international surveys, and the lowering of the UK's reputation in that regard has a significant albeit intangible cost.
 I suspect a major factor in picking on some arrangements may be the amount of money involved.

 Future of retrospective legislation